unicorn-yh/NeoPatient/README.md

 ## Dataset

 The dataset was organized in [`./dataset`](https://github.com/unicorn-yh/NeoPatient/tree/main/dataset), where the [`train/images`](https://github.com/unicorn-yh/NeoPatient/tree/main/dataset/train/images) folder in the path contains the training  images.
 The structure ensures compatibility with training pipelines.
 Each entry in `metadata.jsonl` contains the file path of the image and its corresponding descriptive caption.

-TRAIN DATASIZE = 65420

-TEST DATASIZE = 8176

-VALIDATION DATASIZE = 8172
+Train set contains 65420 images, test set contains 8176 images, and validation set contains 8172 images.